doo/scanbot-sdk-example-titanium/README.md

 This very basic project demonstrates how it is possible to integrate Scanbot SDK into a pure Titanium project.

-For the purpose of demonstrating the functionalities, only the Android part has been fully integrated and can be tested with this demo.

 ## Requirements

 In order to run this project you will need to install Titanium CLI.
 You can install the latest version by running: